A/N: Many thanks to MrsBates93 and Krissy for being my betas. Enjoy! xx

 It had offered me comfort many times during my years at Hogwarts.
 It was a constant in my life.

 I let out another shaky sigh.
 Love sucked.
 I don't know why I thought that wouldn't be true.
-Maybe I had hoped Charlie was different, but I guess not.
+Maybe I hoped Charlie was different, but I guess that wasn't the case.

-Sometime during my fourth year, I had started dating Charlie Flint.
-He was polite, handsome, charming; everything you could want in a boyfriend.
-We had dated for a little over a year, when he suddenly broke it off.
+Sometime during my fourth year I started dating Charlie Flint.
+He was polite, handsome, charming – everything you could want in a boyfriend.
+We dated for a little over a year when he suddenly broke it off.

 I couldn't believe it.
 I thought our relationship was perfect, but he obviously had a different idea.
 He just ended it and when I asked for a reason, he simply shrugged.

-Words can't describe how hurt I feel right now.
-My mother had always warned me about the dangers of heartbreak, but I never took her seriously.
+Words couldn't describe how hurt I felt.
+My mother always warned me about the dangers of heartbreak, but I never took her seriously.
 Now I wish I had.